rusd80/andersen-devops/Lesson-01/README.md

 ### What do I expect from this course?:

 ```
-1. Get a lot of relevant expirience.
+1. Get a lot of relevant experience.
 2. Join the community of DevOps students and professionals.
 3. Get a chance to join the Andersen team.
 ```